-Views usually increase by time, but you don’t wanna sit and wait.
+Views usually increase over time, but you don’t wanna sit and wait.

 - Having engaging, eye-catching, high-quality product photos will increase click-through rate.
 I really do think that hiring a professional for photos is one of the best investments for a successful product line